Table-R1: Region-based Reinforcement Learning for Table Understanding: Method

 Recently, reinforcement learning has shown remarkable performance on numerous tasks.
 In the specific tableQA task, we intend to offer additional rewards to the reasoning process that accurately identifies the relevant table region for better answer generation.
-Therefore, we have extended GRPO to develop the \textbf{TARPO} (Table-Aware Group Relative Policy Optimization) algorithm, which provides joint incentives for both table region identification and final answer generation in training.
+Therefore, we have extended GRPO to develop the \textbf{TARPO} (Table-Aware Group Relative Policy Optimization) algorithm, which provides joint incentives for both the correctness of table region identification and final answer generation.